THE BROKEN CYCLE

 The Broken Cycle is an original story created for the Media for Social Change course in the Master of Fine Arts program at the University of Southern California’s School of Cinematic Arts.

 This 17-min short film is an allegorical reflection on the immigrant experience in the U.S., exploring themes of selection, uniformity, and deportation.
-It follows a man who arrives at a facility where individuals are issued gray overalls, and assigned a number before being placed into predetermined work environments by a number-randomizing screen —Manufactory, Landscaping, Childcare, Housekeeping, and more… When the automated system that determines everyone’s fate malfunctions and the man is left without an assignment, he must abandon the premises.
+It follows a group of individuals who arrive at a facility where they are issued gray overalls and a number, then assigned to predetermined work sectors—Manufactory, Landscaping, Childcare, Housekeeping—by a number-randomizing machine.
+But when the automated system that determines each person’s fate malfunctions, leaving the last man without a placement, he is forced to abandon the premises.

 CREW